SnowingSita/SnowingSita.github.io/_pages/about.md

   - /about.html
 ---

-Here is my [resume](./files/XinZhang_Resume.200317.pdf){:target="_blank"}
+Here is my [resume](./files/XinZhang_Resume.200708.pdf){:target="_blank"} updated April, 2020.

 Aspiring data science professional working towards her career goal as a full stack data scientist.
-M.S. in Computer Science (with a specialization in Operations Research) and B.A. in Sociology (with a minor in Math) with a passion for the field of data science, technology, and financial industry, currently working as a Predictive Modeler at PRA Group.
+M.S. in Computer Science (with a specialization in Operations Research) and B.A. in Sociology (with a minor in Mathematics) with a passion for the field of data science, technology, and financial services industry, currently working as a Predictive Modeler at PRA Group.

 ▷ Analytical Toolkit:
 - Operating Systems: Windows, Mac OS, Unix/Linux